0xAX/linux-insides/interrupts/interrupts-7.md

 nr = (gsi_top + nr_legacy_irqs()) + 8 * nr_cpu_ids;
 ```

 Take a look on the `gsi_top` variable.
 Each `APIC` is identified with its own `ID` and with the offset where its `IRQ` starts.
 It is called `GSI` base or `Global System Interrupt` base.
-So the `gsi_top` represnters it.
+So the `gsi_top` represents it.
 We get the `Global System Interrupt` base from the [MultiProcessor Configuration Table](https://en.wikipedia.org/wiki/MultiProcessor_Specification) table (you can remember that we have parsed this table in the sixth [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-6.html) of the Linux Kernel initialization process chapter).

 After this we update the `nr` depends on the value of the `gsi_top`: